qdrant/landing_page/qdrant-landing/content/documentation/frameworks/airflow.md

 weight: 2100
 ---

-# Airflow
+# Apache Airflow

-[Airflow](https://airflow.apache.org/) is an open-source platform for authoring, scheduling and monitoring data and computing workflows.
+[Apache Airflow](https://airflow.apache.org/) is an open-source platform for authoring, scheduling and monitoring data and computing workflows.
 Airflow uses Python to create workflows that can be easily scheduled and monitored.

 Qdrant is available as a [provider](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/index.html) in Airflow to interface with the database.

 ## Prerequisites

+Before configuring Airflow, you need:

 1. A Qdrant instance to connect to.
-You can refer to our [installation guide](https://qdrant.tech/documentation/guides/installation).
+You can set one up in our [installation guide](https://qdrant.tech/documentation/guides/installation).

 2. A running Airflow instance.
-You can find the installation instructions [here](https://airflow.apache.org/docs/apache-airflow/stable/start.html).
+You can use their [Quick Start Guide](https://airflow.apache.org/docs/apache-airflow/stable/start.html).

 ## Setting up a connection

-Open the `Admin->Connections` section of the Airflow UI.
+Open the `Admin-> Connections` section of the Airflow UI.
 Click the `Create` link to create a new [Qdrant connection](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/connections.html).

 ![Qdrant connection](/documentation/frameworks/airflow/connection.png)

-A connection can also be set up using [environment variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#environment-variables-connections) or an [external secret backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html).
+You can also set up a connection using [environment variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#environment-variables-connections) or an [external secret backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html).

 ## Qdrant hook